Gunman who shot 2 kindergartners at a California school wrote about attack targeting children

 OROVILLE, Calif.
-(AP) — A gunman who shot and critically wounded two kindergartners at a tiny religious school in Northern California before killing himself suffered from mental illness and wrote about an attack to deliberately target children, a sheriff said Thursday.
+(AP) — A gunman who critically wounded two kindergartners at a tiny religious school in Northern California was mentally ill and believed by targeting children he was carrying out "counter-measures" in response to America's involvement in Middle East violence, a sheriff said Thursday.

 Glenn Litton used a “ruse” of pretending to enroll a fictitious grandson to gain entry to the Feather River School of Seventh-Day Adventists in Oroville, Butte County Sheriff Kory L. Honea said during a news conference.

 Litton used a handgun to shoot two kindergarten boys, ages 5 and 6, who remained in critical condition Thursday, the sheriff said.
-The weapon was a so-called ghost gun, which is difficult for investigators to trace.
+Litton then used the weapon — a so-called ghost gun, which is difficult for investigators to trace — to kill himself just yards (meters) from the school's playground.

 While Honea said Litton, 56, also had a lengthy criminal history — mostly theft and identity theft — authorities said they did not find any violent crimes on his record.

-Honea said the man is believed to have targeted Feather River School of Seventh-Day Adventists in Oroville in Wednesday’s attack, though it's unclear why.
+Honea said the man is believed to have targeted the Feather River School in Wednesday’s attack, though it's unclear why.
 Litton had attended a school of Seventh-Day Adventists in another town as a child, the sheriff said, and he possibly had a relative who attended Feather River as a young child.

 But in Litton's writings, the sheriff said, the suspect wrote about taking “counter-measures” against the school in response to America’s involvement in violence in the Middle East.